evieran/Text-generation-with-an-RNN/README.md

 # Text-generation-with-an-RNN

-This is educational material, part of Encoder-Decoder Architecture course by Google
+This is an educational material, part of the Encoder-Decoder Architecture course by Google.